rumblefishdev/restrict-ips-lambda/README.md

                   Fn::ImportValue: RestrictIpLambdaFunctionQualifiedArn

-Please note that the following import will only work if your CloudFront distribution is also in us-east-1.
-If you usually use different AWS region, you will have to type in the ARN of LambdaVersion directly to your template.
-Remember that Lambda@Edge functions are required to be deployed in `us-east-1` region, because this region is where all other region replicate from.
+Please note that the import will only work if your CloudFront distribution is also in us-east-1.
+If you usually use different AWS region, you will have to type in the ARN of Lambda Version directly to your template.
+Remember that Lambda@Edge functions are required to be deployed in `us-east-1` region, because all other regions replicate from this one.

 ## Loading list of restricted IPs

 In our case we have quite few IP address ranges we would like to restrict access to.
-We've downloaded the ranges for the US state we needed to block from public lists.
+We've downloaded ranges for the US state that we needed to block from public lists.
-Since we want our restriction mechanism to inflict minimal delay, we've found out that it's best choice to convert all the ranges to the list of IP addresses.
+Since we want our restriction mechanism to inflict minimal delay, we've found out that the best choice is to convert all the ranges to the list of IP addresses.

-This way the database query which happens on request time only needs to check single index to determine if address is blocked, as opposed to checking 2 indexes if we were to store blocked ranges as beginning and end of range.
+This way the database query which happens on request time only needs to check single index to determine if address is blocked.
+As opposed to checking 2 indexes, if we were to store blocked ranges as beginning and end of range.

-The ip ranges for the US state we needed to block translated to about 8 million ip addresses, which is not a huge dataset for DynamoDB.
-We chose DynamoDB because of it's quite cheap (about $1,5 a month for our 8M entries) and we can scale it arbitrarly to accommodate the traffic.
+IP ranges for the US state we needed to block translated to about 8 million IP addresses, which is not a huge dataset for DynamoDB.
+We've chosen DynamoDB because it's quite cheap (about $1,5 a month for our 8M entries) and we can scale it arbitrarly to accommodate the traffic.

-IP table needs only one key: ip which we store as 32 byte integer.
+IP table needs only one key: IP which we store as 32 byte integer.

 ## Loading blocked IPs to DynamoDB

 The repository comes with the Python script which does the job.
-Assuming you have a text file names `ipc.csv` where each row is an IP address to block you can load it to DynamoDB using:
+Assuming you have a text file name `ipc.csv` where each row is an IP address to block, you can load it to DynamoDB using:

     python3 import_ips_from_csv.py ips.csv